cybercongress/go-cyber/docs/multisig_guide.md

 # 2 of 3 multisig account creation and sending transaction guide

 `Cyberd` uses docker container technology for usability.
 If you don't use docker container and use `gaiacli` or you've installed `cyberd` from binaries this guide is useful for you too.
 Just skip some docker features, because this guide focused on docker users.
+Remind: this guide covers all types of transactions, not only send.
+Also, this guide actual for Cosmos Hub Gaiacli users excepted bandwidth in Cosmos we pay a fee with tokens.

 Multisig account creating and sending transaction is simple and clear but a little bit long.